Welcome to cross the magical arctic circle line in Pello in Finnish Lapland!

 The Arctic Circle is defined as the point where during the winter the sun does not rise, and in the summer the sun does not set for at least one whole day.
 This is why the fascinating Midnight Sun is related to the Arctic Circle.

-The Arctic Circle, 66°33′46″ N, crosses through the Municipality of Pello.
-The Arctic Circle travels through the village of Juoksenki, approximately 30 kilometres south of the Pello parish village.
-In the village of Juoksenki in Pello, travellers will find all kinds of great services, from Arctic Camping campgrounds, the Pörröporo (“Furry Reindeer”) shop and café, as well as the legendary Tuomaan Tupa.
+The Arctic Circle, 66°33′46″ N, crosses through the Municipality of Pello in Finnish Lapland.
+The Arctic Circle travels through the Village of Juoksenki, about 30 km south of the Pello’s center.
+In Juoksenki travellers will find all kinds of great services, from Arctic Camping campgrounds with its activities as well as the legendary Tuomaan Tupa.
 Sitting atop the Arctic Circle, Tuomaan Tupa offers a cozy cafe-restaurant, a shop and, of course, a large Arctic Circle to take photos in front of.
 In Tuomaan Tupa you can also get the rare Arctic Circle postmark to your postcards.
 Napapiirin Eräkartano Arctic Circle in Juoksenki Village offers accommodation for travelers and services for fishermen.

 The Arctic Circle and Arctic nature create unique northern mysticism for our area.
 In the summertime, nature’s quick growing rhythm and Midnight Sun fill natural produce and people with vitamins and energy.
 Midwinter blue moments with Northern Lights welcome all visitors to enjoy the tranquillity of the polar night.